 Some key points of this directive include:

-You can learn more about this directive and see where we got our statistics by checking out NARA’s Federal Agency Records Management 2017 Annual Report or by reading the most recent M-19-21 Directive.
+You can learn more about this directive and see where we got our statistics by checking out NARA’s Federal Agency Records Management 2017 Annual Report

 The NARA Strategic Plan is the current driving force for federally managed records and is an actual mandate to Agencies stating that NARA will not accept analog records after the end of 2022 “whether the records were ‘born electronic’ or not.”